 The defined benefit plan adopted by the Company in accordance with the Labor Standards Act is operated by the government.
 Pension benefits are calculated on the basis of the length of service and average monthly salaries of the six months before retirement.
 The Company contributes amounts equal to 10% of total monthly salaries and wages to a pension fund administered by the pension fund monitoring committee.
 Pension contributions are deposited in the Bank of Taiwan in the committee's name.
 Before the end of each year, the Group assesses the balance in the pension fund.
 If the amount of the balance in the pension fund is inadequate to pay retirement benefits for employees who conform to retirement requirements in the next year, the Group is required to fund the difference in one appropriation that should be made before the end of March of the next year.
-The pension fund is managed by the Bureau of Labor Funds, Ministry of Labor (the "Bureau"); the Group has no right to influence the investment policy and strategy.
+The pension fund is managed by the Bureau of Labor Funds, Ministry of Labor (the "Bureau"); the Company has no right to influence the investment policy and strategy.
+In addition, the Company has also stipulated the retirement plans for appointed managements in accordance with the Labor Standards Act, which are also the defined benefit retirement plans.
+The retirement funds for retiring appointed managements have been provided by the Company.